What We Do

 OUR PLEDGE, OUR PURPOSE, OUR PRACTICE

-Since its inception in 2006, the Adelaide L. Sanford Institute (ASI) has maintained an unswerving commitment to the attainment of excellence for our youth in all facets of their development.
+Since its inception, the Adelaide L. Sanford Institute (ASI) has maintained an unswerving commitment to the attainment of excellence for our youth in all facets of their development.
 The hallmark of our call to service is quality of purpose and execution.
 We subscribe to high standards and practices that empower and elevate communities of color in Central Brooklyn.
 Our locus of control centers on students, parents/caregivers, and all those who provide services to these constituencies.
 We have evolved from a nascent, grassroots entity to a local force that is propelled by the urgency of the educational crisis and the severity of the systemic inadequacies that characterize and threaten school success in particular and life in general for the youth and families in our target communities.

 We continue to expand our influence by maximizing opportunities for viable and productive collaborations that enrich our efforts to sustain academic proficiency, social responsibility, and cultural competency among our youth.
 The authenticity of our model of community engagement and transformation is embedded in our strategies that continue to draw the public’s support, interest, and positive feedback.